 Peter is contrasting, here, the miraculous manifestation of Jesus’ glorification, which he experienced at the Mount of Transfiguration (vv.
 16—18), against “the more sure word of prophecy” — that is, against the Bible.
 Peter writes, “We have a more sure word of prophecy...” to indicate that the written Word of Scripture is even more reliable than what he heard the Father say from Heaven about his Son, Jesus.
 Therefore, we should eschew all subjective — so called — prophetic experiences and take heed to pay attention to the more sure Word of the Old and New Testaments.

-First, those who insist that Peter is speaking about the Old and New Testaments when he writes, “We have a more sure word of prophecy” are committing the same anachronistic and logical fallacy that was committed in the first four arguments examined in this series.
-If 2 Peter did not complete the canon then it is a logical and exegetical impossibility that Peter could be referring to the canon.
+First, Peter is not writing about the Old and New Testaments in this passage.
+Those who insist otherwise are committing the same anachronistic fallacy that was committed in the previous four arguments.
+If 2 Peter did not complete the New Testament, then it is a logical and exegetical impossibility that Peter is referring to the Christian canon.
 As will be made clear, Peter is not writing about the New Testament — whether complete or in process — rather, he is pointing his audience back to the Old Testament1 which predicted the coming of Messiah.

 This [NKJV] translation could indicate that the eyewitness account of Christ’s majesty at the Transfiguration confirmed the Scriptures.
 However, the Gr. word order is crucial in that it does not say that.
 It says, “And we have more sure the prophetic word.”
 That original arrangement of the sentence supports the interpretation that Peter is ranking Scripture over experience.3